 Traditional sentiment analysis offers only a limited understanding of the actual emotions behind language.
-SALLEE (Syntax-Aware LexicaL Emotion Engine; pronounced “Sally”) recognizes that emotion is far more nuanced than simply being positive, negative, or neutral.
-SALLEE detects 16 emotions, strength of emotion and sentiment, and can be used to detect emotions in real-time.
+SALLEE (Syntax-Aware LexicaL Emotion Engine; pronounced “Sally”) is Receptiviti's emotion analysis engine, and it recognizes that emotion is far more nuanced than simply being positive, negative, or neutral.
+SALLEE detects 14 emotions, strength of emotion and sentiment, and can be used to detect emotions in real-time.

 Full Spectrum of Emotions